kerem480/Web-Scraping/README.md

 # Web-Scraping
 Web Scraping
-A simple data extraction project with BeautufilSoup
+A simple data extraction project with BeautifulSoup